heiman106/japan_workshop_2024/docs/index.md

 ##How to Apply
-Please download, and fill out the [Registration Form](img/JapanPRS2024_AppForm.docx){:JapanPRS2024_AppForm}, and then email it to xxx@gmail.com.
+Please download and fill out the [Registration Form](img/JapanPRS2024_AppForm.docx){:JapanPRS2024_AppForm}, and then email it to PRSworkshop2024@gmail.com.
+Note that registration fee is non-refundable.
-If you have any questions or any problems with the application process, please [contact us](xxx@gmail.com).
+If you have any questions or any problems with the application process, please [contact us](PRSworkshop2024@gmail.com).

 <br />
 <br />